 The Ethereum network is powered by a digital currency known as Ether, or ETH.
 As demand for DeFi and space on the Ethereum blockchain continue to increase, so will demand for Ether.

 Our guide will help you learn more about this popular crypto and help you place your first ETH order on an exchange.

 If you’ve ever purchased cryptocurrency before, you’ll have an easy time investing in Ethereum.
 As the second most popular cryptocurrency on the market, most exchanges that offer access to crypto trading will allow you to buy and sell Ether.

 Here are the basic steps you’ll go through when you open your first account.

 - Open a Crypto Exchange Account

-The first step to investing in Ethereum is to open an account with an exchange or broker like IFC Markets that offers access to cryptocurrency trading.
+The first step to investing in Ethereum is to open an account with an exchange or broker like Uphold or IFC Markets that offers access to cryptocurrency trading.
 As a large cryptocurrency, most exchange offer access to Ethereum.
 This means that you’ll have plenty of exchange to choose from, and you can be picky before you open an account.

 Some of the characteristics you might want to think about when you open your account might include: